pranathibinf/NEU_EXP/README.md

 Target (y1 or y2) is transformed using a logarithmic function to handle skewness and enhance model accuracy.

 ## Requirements
-Python 3.6+
-Pandas
-NumPy
-scikit-learn
-XGBoost
-statsmodels
-requests
+Python 3.6+, Pandas, NumPy, scikit-learn, XGBoost, statsmodels, requests

 ## Data Preprocessing
 1) Data Downloading: Automated from the specified URL.